Frankyu666666/CHWS-UNet/README.md

 >> setattr(self, f"tp{i + 1}", CHWS(kernel_size=7, in_planes=[64*pow(2, i), 256//(pow(2, i)), 256//(pow(2, i))], mac_pattern=mac_pattern, mic_pattern=mic_pattern))

 # CHWS On basis of DSCAU-Net
 Thanks for the well done job of the authors who proposed [DCSAU-Net](https://github.com/xq141839/DCSAU-Net).
 The improved version of DCSAU-Net can be seen in DCSAU_Net_LCAM and DCSAU_Net_CHWS.
+For integration of the proposed attention module, stagewise inclusion of the attention module into the shortcut paths might be more benefitcial compared to inserting four modules into four paths ultimately.
+Nevertheless, readers are suggested to tweak a little bit for the best configurations.